chimericdream/worldofpannotia.com/src/_wondrous_items/figurines-of-wondrous-power.md

     Strong conjuration and transmutation; CL 15th; {% spell_link animate-objects %}, {% spell_link etherealness %}, {% spell_link fly %}, {% spell_link plane-shift %}; Price 28,500 gp.

     _Onyx Dog:_ When commanded, this statuette changes into a creature with the same properties as a riding dog except that it is endowed with an Intelligence of 8, can communicate in Common, and has exceptional olfactory and visual abilities.
-(It has the scent ability and adds +4 to its _spot_ and _search_ checks.)
+(It has the scent ability and adds +4 to its {% skill_link spot %} and {% skill_link search %} checks.)
 It has 60-foot darkvision, and it can {% spell_link see-invisibility %}.
 An _onyx dog_ can be used once per week for up to 6 hours.
 It obeys only its owner.
     {: #onyx-dog-figurine }

     Moderate transmutation; CL 11th; {% spell_link animate-objects %}; Price 15,500 gp.